ordinals/ord/docs/src/guides/explorer.md

 JSON-API
 --------

-You can run `ord server` with the `--enable-json-api` flag to access endpoints that return JSON instead of HTML if you set the HTTP `Accept: application/json` header.
+By default the `ord server` gives access to endpoints that return JSON instead of HTML if you set the HTTP `Accept: application/json` header.
 The structure of these objects closely follows what is shown in the HTML.
 These endpoints are: